JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ![step88](./steps/step88.png)

-Celery and backend are running fine, and we don’t need to worry about postgres and redis as they are managed services provided by AWS.
+Celery and the backend are running fine, and we don’t need to worry about postgres and redis as they are managed services provided by AWS.

-We are having enough resources, let’s try to run six replicas of our backend service.
+We have enough resources, let’s try to run six replicas of our backend service.

 ![step89](./steps/step89.png)